keikonium-cpu/alkalinetrio-gallery-api/README.md

 # alkalinetrio-gallery-api
-A repo to fetch screenshots of Alkaline Trio eBay sales
+A repo to post screenshots of sales